lud/cli_mate/README.md

 But this solution had too much problems regarding code loading with the recent versions of Elixir.
 So we are stopping support for this feature.

-We have to bump the major version because this is a very important breaking change.

 The best way to provide commands with dependencies is to provide an [escript](https://hexdocs.pm/mix/main/Mix.Tasks.Escript.Build.html) or something